top of page

 Loose Lips Sink Ships

 Recently, you might have heard how Ukrainian forces were able to listen to Russian troops’ conversations to locate them as well as collect a large amount of intelligence from their phone calls.
-Or how the US Department of Defense requires troops to shut down GPS tracking devices on overseas bases, such as smartphones, fitness wearables etc.
+Or how the US Department of Defense requires troops to shut down GPS tracking devices on overseas bases, such as smartphones, fitness wearables, etc.

 Here are a few to generate conversation as we renew our resolve for the New Year: